lupyuen/lupyuen.github.io/src/gpio.md

 >_Zephyr?
 It's well supported by Linux Foundation and many microcontroller manufacturers_

 -   Maybe something simpler than __Zephyr__?
 As simple as the program above?

+    Something that compiles easily on Linux, macOS and Windows...
+Without WSL and Docker?

     (We'll save Zephyr for the bravest embedded professionals)

 >_Alrighty Nitpicky...
 We're left with Mynewt.
 But it's not as popular as Zephyr_